rng-guy/NFSMWBartender/README.txt

    and the (vanilla) game really does not like managing more than 8 active cops for very long.

  • All vehicles you specify to replace Cross ("BartenderSettings\Basic\Supports.ini") should each be unique to him, i.e. not be used by other cops elsewhere.
-If another cop with the same vehicle as Cross is present in a given pursuit, no LeaderStrategy will be able to spawn.
+If another cop with the same vehicle as Cross is present in a pursuit, no LeaderStrategy will be able to spawn.

  • The string assignment for cops ("BartenderSettings\Basic\Labels.ini") is incompatible with the "EnableCopDestroyedStringHook" feature of the "NFSMW Unlimiter" mod by nlgxzef.
 Either